mcelrath/braidcoin/braidpool_spec.md

 is the bitcoin target.
 Note that $w = 1/x$ is traditionally called the "work", and is a statistical estimate of the number of sha256d computations performed by the miner.

+## Braid Consensus Mechanism

+The consensus algorithm we choose is inspired by simply extending Nakamoto consensus to a Directed Acyclic Graph.
+We call nodes in this DAG "beads" and the overall structure a "braid" so as to distinguish it from the bitcoin blocks and chain.
+Some of the beads in the DAG are bitcoin blocks.

+We call this structure a "braid" because it contains an extra restriction relative to a general DAG: beads must not name as parents other beads which are ancestors of another parent.
+Naming a parent that is an ancestor of another parent conveys no useful information, since ancestors of each parent are already implied when ordering the DAG and including transactions.
+Visually this means that a braid will never have triangles or some other higher order structures.

+A DAG can be totally ordered in linear time using either [Kahn's algorithm](https://dl.acm.org/doi/10.1145/368996.369025) or a modified depth-first search which terminates when a bead is found that is a common ancestor to all of a bead's parents, which defines a "graph cut" and a point of global consensus on all ancestors.
+We define the set of beads between two graph cuts to be a "cohort".
+Within a cohort it is not possible to total order the contained beads using graph structure alone.
+The cohort can be defined as a set of beads having the same set of oldest common descendants and youngest common ancestors.

+It should be noted that within a braid we keep *all* beads with a valid PoW, regardless of whether they are considered invalid in other ways, or contain conflicting transactions.
+Transaction conflict resolution within the Braid is decided by the [Work Weighting Algorithm](#work-weighting-algorithm) and doing so requires retaining both sides of the conflict.
+It is generally possible for new work to change which beads are considered in the "main chain", just as in Bitcoin new work can cause a reorganization of the chain ("reorg"), which makes a block that was previously an orphan be in the main chain.

+We have considered the [PHANTOM](https://eprint.iacr.org/2018/104) proposal which has many similarities to ours and should be read by implementors.
+We reject it for the following reasons:

+1. The k-width heuristic is somewhat analogous to our cohorts, but has the property that it improperly penalizes naturally occurring beads.
+If for example we target the bead rate such that 40% of the cohorts have 2 or more beads, this means that approximately 2.5% of cohorts would have 4 or more beads.
+The red/blue algorithm of PHANTOM would improperly penalize all but the first three of the beads in this cohort.

+2. It is impossible in practice to reliably identify "honest" and "attacking" nodes.
+There is only latency, which we can measure and take account of.

+### Simple Sum of Descendant Work

+Within Bitcoin, the "Longest Chain Rule" determines which tip has the most work among several possible tips.
+The "Longest Chain Rule" only works at constant difficulty and the actual rule is a "Highest Work" rule when you consider difficulty changes.

+Therefore we require an algorithm to calculate the total work for each bead.
+This total work can then be used to select the highest work tips as well as to select transactions within beads which have more work than other beads for transaction conflict resolution.

+For conflict resolution, we choose the Simple Sum of Descendant Work (SSDW), which is the sum of work among descendants for each bead, disregarding any graph structure.
+Graph structure is manipulable at zero cost, therefore we must have a conflict resolution algorithm that is independent of graph structure, lest we create a game which can be played to give a non-work advantage to an attacking miner which he could use to reverse transactions.

+The SSDW can be optimized by first applying the Cohort algorithm, since all beads in a parent cohort have all beads in all descendant cohorts added to their work.
+Therefore, the only thing that matters for conflict resolution is descendant work *within* a cohort.

 ### Difficulty Retarget Algorithm